godfrei/crows-nest/content/blog/may-not-look-like-much/index.md

 authors:
   - "Geoff Elliott"
 cover: falcon-tools.jpg
+coverAlt: "Photo of an open maintenance grate on the Millenium Falcon with tools precariously perched nearby."
 categories:
 tags:
 description: "On resurrecting a passion project in the middle of a pandemic."